WPCD-Workflows/documentation/source/old/itm/public/xml/itm_shots.rst

 .. _itm_shots:

-ITM Shots
+EU-IM Shots
 =========

-Shots stored in the public data base of the ITM are generally validated.
+Shots stored in the public data base of the EU-IM are generally validated.

 JET shots
 ---------